JerryIshihara/malicious-web-traffic-detection/README.md

 ## Start the server locally

-The server will start locally on `PORT:5000`, change the default port in `.env` file.
+The server will start locally on `PORT:5000`.
+You may change the default port in `.env` file.

 ```
 $ python3 app.py